Dylan Wang

-Wang Hedi (王鹤棣 (Wáng Hè Dì); born 20 December 1998), also known as Dylan Wang, is a Chinese actor and singer.
-He is known for his role as Daoming Si in his acting debut Meteor Garden (2018), as Dongfang Qingcang in Love Between Fairy and Devil (2022), and as Xu Qi'an in Guardians of the Dafeng (2024).
+Wang Hedi (王鹤棣 (Wáng Hèdì); born 20 December 1998), also known as Dylan Wang, is a Chinese actor and singer.
+He is known for his role as Daoming Si in his acting debut Meteor Garden (2018), as Dongfang Qingcang in Love Between Fairy and Devil (2022), as Shi Yan in Only for Love (2023), and as Xu Qi'an in Guardians of the Dafeng (2024).

 Early life and education

 Wang was born in Leshan, Sichuan province, to parents who had been employees of a local pharmaceutical factory.
 His family later started a fried skewer restaurant.
 From a young age, Wang developed a passion for basketball and became a fan of LeBron James.
 At the age of 14, he moved to Chengdu to attend a vocational high school and later the Sichuan Southwest Vocational College of Civil Aviation.
 During his time at the vocational college, he was the face of its recruitment posters for the Flight Attendant program.
 In 2016, Wang won the inaugural Sichuan Campus Celebrity Gala competition, a Weibo event collaborated with various universities and colleges.